- County Human Services

 There are many special benefits and discounts available for older citizens through state and local programs.
 This section provides information about some of these programs.
 If you meet the eligibility criteria, we encourage you to take advantage of these benefits.

-Follow the links below to find more information on these programs:
+Follow the links below to find more information on these programs, or download a paper copy here.

 Home & Utilities

 Property Tax or Rent Rebate - You may be eligible for a PA property tax or rent rebate if you or your spouse are 65+ years, or you are a widow(er) age 50+, or age 18+ and permanently disabled.
 You must meet financial eligibility guidelines with some income exclusions.
-This page also includes information on the One-Time Bonus Property Tax Rent Rebate Program for tax year 2021.
+This program is now open.
+Deadline to apply is June 30, 2023.

 Low Income Home Energy (LIHEAP) - The Pennsylvania Low-Income Home Energy Assistance Program (LIHEAP) helps low income people pay their heating bills through energy assistance grants.
 You may apply online through the York County Assistance Office using COMPASS.